g-tapia/Electronic-Vendor-Database/README.md

 ## Implementation

 Most of my efforts have been channeled towards backend development, ensuring the efficiency, security, and scalability of the application.
-However, I've also worked on frontend development, making sure that the application is user-friendly and intuitive.
+However, I also worked on frontend development.

 ## Testing and Usage